MAME Tips and Tricks¶

 How to Determine if a ROM Requires BIOS¶

 Some ROMs for MAME may require BIOS to run.
-For this section, these ROMs will be split into either System
+For this section, these ROMs will be split into either System or Software ROMs.
+To delineate between the two simply, System ROMs are typically arcade ROMs and Software ROMs are usually computers or video game consoles.

 How to Determine if a System ROM Requires BIOS¶